yuvalmGS/gigaspaces-wiki-jekyll/tutorials/dotnet-your-first-data-grid-application.markdown

 {% endgcloak %}

-{%exclamation%} If you're using XAP.NET x64, note that the [default platform for Console Applications is x86](http://connect.microsoft.com/VisualStudio/feedback/details/455103/new-c-console-application-targets-x86-by-default), and you must [change it to x64](http://msdn.microsoft.com/en-us/library/ms185328.aspx).
+{%warning%} If you're using XAP.NET x64, note that the [default platform for Console Applications is x86](http://connect.microsoft.com/VisualStudio/feedback/details/455103/new-c-console-application-targets-x86-by-default), and you must [change it to x64](http://msdn.microsoft.com/en-us/library/ms185328.aspx).{%endwarning%}

 ### Connecting to the Grid